 Many churches put way too much emphasis on events, and relational ministry is haphazard at best.
 Some youth are missed, misunderstood, or just remain on the fringes.

 However, while relational ministry is foundational, events are still a piece of the puzzle.

 Events are a “place” where relationships can happen.
 If they are implemented with intentionality, inclusion, and consistent values.

 So, while you explore this planning kick-off event, please consider your foundation before your throw a bunch of events on the calendar.
-Take the time to clarify your Core Beliefs.
-Policies that Protect.
-A Strategy.
-And Develop a Team.
+Take the time to clarify the Four Keys to a Strong Youth Ministry Foundations: Core Beliefs, Policies that Protect, A Strategy, And Developing a Team.